hybridly/hybridly/README.md

 > &nbsp;

 **When should I use Hybridly instead of Inertia?**
 > Inertia is popular and sponsored by Laravel.
 It's the safe option.
 Hybridly is moving faster, and exists because Inertia has issues and a different philosophy.
-Chose Inertia for better community supoport, and Hybridly if you value developer experience more at the expense of a smaller community.
+Chose Inertia for better community support, and Hybridly if you value developer experience more at the expense of a smaller community.

 > &nbsp;